-Registration for the EGU General Assembly Mentoring Programme is currently open.
+Registration for the EGU General Assembly Mentoring Programme is currently closed.

 Disclaimer: The EGU will work to match mentors and mentees with similar research interests and mentoring goals.
 However, please note that it may not always be possible to match you with a mentor/mentee.
 Furthermore, if you are matched, we cannot guarantee your mentor/mentee is someone working in, or studying, your specific scientific area.
 While the EGU is responsible for the matching process, it is up to each matched mentor-mentee pair to define their own meetings and programme for the conference, based on the suggestions above.